abrasive/shairport/README.md

 ```
 The `alsa` group is used to specify properties of the output device.
 The most obvious setting is the name of the output device which you can set using the `output_device` tag.

 The following `alsa` group settings are very important for maximum performance.
-If your audio device has a hardware mixer and volume control, then Shairport Sync can use them to give instant response to volume and mute commands and it can offload some work from the processor.
+If your audio device has a mixer that can be use to control the volume, then Shairport Sync can use it to give instant response to volume and mute commands and it can offload some work from the processor.
-* The `mixer_type` tag allows you to specify the type of audio mixer -- `software` (default) or `hardware`.
-* The `mixer_control_name` tag allows you to specify the name of the volume control on the hardware mixer.
+* The `mixer_control_name` tag allows you to specify the name of the mixer volume control.
 * The `mixer_device` tag allows you specify where the mixer is.
-By default, the mixer is to be found where you specify with the `output_device` tag, so you only need to use the `mixer_device` tag if the mixer is elsewhere.
+By default, the mixer is on the `output_device`, so you only need to use the `mixer_device` tag if the mixer is elsewhere.
 This can happen if you specify a *device* rather than a *card* with the `output_device` tag, because normally a mixer is associated with a *card* rather than a device.
 Suppose you wish to use the output device `5` of card `hw:0` and the mixer volume-control named `PCM`:

 ```
 alsa =
 {
   output_device = "hw:0,5";
-  mixer_type = "hardware";
   mixer_device = "hw:0";
   mixer_control_name = "PCM";
   // ... other alsa settings